How to Pick Your XDR Partner

 More than a few Cyber Operation companies put their laurels on one or two individuals.
 They say, “Well, look at this person.
 We have this person that has all this engineering background and all this knowledge.
 Pick us.”

 You may want to dig a little deeper than that.
 Ask who’s on their Cyber Operations team.
 Have them explain how they train their crew.
 Where does their expertise lie?

 Agio doesn’t put everything into one person.
 We make sure everybody on the team has a minimum of five years’ experience in cybersecurity with various industry-standard certifications.

 We believe that to offer successful XDR services, it’s necessary to have in-depth knowledge from a broad background.
 Regular training is especially important because everyone on the team should be well-versed in the tools XDR uses every day.

 We’re deliberate about hiring people that come from a Security Operations Center (SOC) background.
 We look for people who have experience from a diverse background—we have people from the military, financial services, and healthcare.
 Our people know everything from coding to systems engineering to SIEM platforms to malware analysis, and reverse engineering.

 As I mentioned, there are XDR services out there that rely on one or two people who have the bulk of the team’s knowledge.
 What happens if those people leave the company?
 Does the organization have a log of the company’s institutional knowledge so the show can go on?

-Agio’s XDR team has implemented Atlassian Confluence as a wiki.
+Agio’s Cyber Ops team has implemented Atlassian Confluence as a wiki.
 Whenever the team’s doing something, whether it’s engineering, analysis, or sharing how-to articles everybody can benefit from, we put it in the wiki.
 We’re adding to our body of knowledge every day because we understand the importance of finding and tracking institutional knowledge.
 We don’t rely on one or two people to get us by.